Q: What is the mission of the Bloomingdale Park District?

 Q: When is a park permit necessary?

-A: Parks are open to the public, but reservations are recommended for use of any parks, ball fields, picnic shelter, or pavilion to ensure personal use.
-A park permit can be obtained at the Johnston Recreation Center.
-Fees are charged for the Springfield Park Picnic Shelter and the Old Town Pavilion.
+A: Parks are open to the public, but reservations are recommended for use of any ball fields, picnic shelters, or pavilions to ensure personal use.
+For a park shelter or sport field rental and rental rates, please visit this page for the permit process.

 Q: How do I know I am a resident of the Bloomingdale Park District?